Menditect/documentation/docs/test-suite.md

 A Test Suite is an executable part of a [Test Configuration](test-configuration) and consists of a collection of [Test Cases](test-case) that are intended to be used to test a software program to show that it has some specified set of behaviours.

 The Test Suite is the second level of the 4-layer framework that is used in MTA.
-It allows for a Test Configurations to be split up into different functional or technical aspects of the tested software, but it is also the level where [Data Variation](datavariation) is defined.
+It allows for a Test Configurations to be split up into different functional or technical aspects of the tested software.
+It is possible to define [Data Variation](datavariation) on the Test Suite level.

 ## Properties
 | Name        | Description                                                                                                                                                                             |